Unable to load latest pricing data, please try again later.

 In addition, Capital.com has an insightful and easily accessible suite of educational materials covering everything from the basics of trading to more complicated methods of technical analysis such as how to use Fibonacci retracement and extension tools to plan and execute trades successfully.

 For anyone in search of a robust trading platform with excellent credentials and a proven track record, Capital.com is a market-leading choice.
-This article takes a closer look at how to get started with Capital.com and peers at what’s under the hood that makes this broker special plus how it compares to other cryptocurrency exchanges.
+This article takes a closer look at how to get started with Capital.com and peers at what’s under the hood that makes this broker special plus how it compares to cryptocurrency exchanges.

 5 Reasons to Use Capital.com